CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/join-connections/README.md

 ## Running in a Docker container with spark-submit

-To run this example with Spark Submit based docker container and local Cortex clients:
+To run this example in a docker container with local Cortex clients (from the parent directory):
 ```
-# from the parent directory
 $ make clean build create-app-image

-$ export CORTEX_TOKEN=....

 $ docker run -p 4040:4040 --entrypoint="python" -e CORTEX_TOKEN="${CORTEX_TOKEN}" \
   -v $(pwd)/join-connections/src/main/resources/conf:/app/conf \